ojalaw/INTOL-MP1/README.md

 ### Colour Scheme

-The color scheme of the INTOL website is focused on shades of grey and white, with the following color variables defined in the CSS:
+The color scheme of the INTOL website is focused on shades of grey and white, with the following color variables defined in the CSS (See below for colour palette).

 ![Image of color pallete in the project](README-images/color-wheel.png "Optional title")